Skip to content

 You can also accrue the appropriate amount of credits to achieve the intermediate awards of Postgraduate Certificate (PgCert) or Postgraduate Diploma (PgDip), building on each qualification over time to achieve your full master’s degree.

-For the PgDip (120 credits), in addition to the compulsory modules, you must choose additional modules to the value of 60 credits.
+The PgDip (120 credits) is studied in one year full-time.
+In addition to the compulsory modules, you must choose additional modules to the value of 60 credits.
 Half of these optional modules must focus primarily on the humanities and half must focus primarily on ethics and law.

 Compulsory modules